Bookmark and Share

 " Why do we need to complete an application?"

-"Can your dogs hunt?"
 ANSWER: Some are hunters; others can be gun shy and are best as family companions.
 They are in rescue for a home and we do not guarantee hunting dogs.

-"Do we have to spay or neuter?"
 ANSWER: Yes!
-All of our adult dogs will be spayed or neutered before adoption placement.
-Puppies will require proof at appropriate age from a vet and is required per contract.
-Additionally we require all pets in the adoptive home be spayed/neutered.
+All our adult dogs will be spayed or neutered before adoption placement.
+Puppies will require proof at an appropriate age from a vet and is required per contract.
+Additionally, we require all pets in the adoptive home be spayed/neutered.

-"What are the adoption fees?"
 ANSWER: Our adoption fees vary by age and are usually the cost of vetting to us, (or less) and are reasonable.
 While some dogs arrive with more serious conditions such as tumors or heartworm disease, we scale all adoption fees so that our adoptions are equal.
-We are an IRS non profit organization and all funds received are applied 100% back into our program for the future care of dogs which may include serious vetting issues, boarding, food, toys, crates, heartworm preventative, flea/tick preventative, and other needs.
+We are an IRS non-profit organization and all funds received are applied 100% back into our program for the future care of dogs which may include serious vetting issues, boarding, food, toys, crates, heartworm preventative, flea/tick preventative, and other needs.
 Our program is also kept alive by donations from breed lovers.
 Repeat adopters of GPPR receive a 20% discount.

-The adoption will also include NE sales tax of 7%
+The adoption will also include NE sales tax of 7%.

-"W hat medical care do the dogs receive?"
-ANSWER: All of our dogs see qualified veterinarians for exams, spays/neuters, vaccinations, heartworm tests, and health checks.
+ANSWER: All our dogs see qualified veterinarians for exams, spays/neuters, vaccinations, heartworm tests, and health checks.
 Vetting records are provided to the adoptive families.
-We do ask that the adopted dog be seen by your vet within 7 days of an adoption.
-Because of varying veterinarian opinions, and the fact that some dogs can come from kill shelters, unhealthy situations, or have unforeseen conditions; arrive to GPPR with NO prior history, and are living and breathing animals, we make no guarantees as to what an adopter's vet may recommend after adoption and heed the opinions of our own veterinarians who have examined the animal.
-It is encouraged the adopter speaks with their own vet pre-adoption to discuss any medical issues they are concerned with.
+We do ask that the adopted dog be seen by your vet within 7 days of adoption.
+Because of varying veterinarian opinions, and the fact that some dogs can come from kill shelters, unhealthy situations, or have unforeseen conditions, arrive to GPPR with NO prior history, and are living and breathing animals, we make no guarantees as to what an adopter's vet may recommend after adoption and heed the opinions of our own veterinarians who have examined the animal.
+If a family has concerns about any medical issues before adoption, we encourage them to speak with their own veterinarian before adopting.
 It is the adopter's responsibility to adhere to and ensure the future medical care of the dog.
-Please also see the link at the bottom of this page in regards to pet insurance.

 NOTE: Some dogs arrive with pre-existing conditions such as heartworm, or other diseases or illness acquired prior to coming into GPPR.
 Again, GPPR will make every attempt to get the dog healthy for adoption.
 Levels of dog experience and expectations vary by person/family.
 Dogs in our care are often SAVED from prior abandonment, abuse, neglect, and undesirable conditions -AKA Rescued.
 If you are seeking a dog with health guarantees, please look elsewhere for your search.